 Female artists remain disproportionately underrepresented throughout the music industries.
 Enough Records, a project supported through the Youth Music Incubator Fund, is actively breaking down these barriers so that young creatives can thrive.

-Despite women making up a proportion of the UK’s most successful contemporary artists, in this year’s BRIT Awards, not a single woman was nominated in the prestigious Best Artist category.
+Despite women making up a proportion of the UK’s most successful contemporary artists, in the 2023 BRIT Awards, not a single woman was nominated in the prestigious Best Artist category.
+In 2025, not a single woman made the Rising Star Award shortlist.

 The gender gap extends far beyond award ceremonies, however.
 Music executive and researcher Vick Bain found that less than 20% of acts signed by UK labels overall are female.
-On top of this, only 13% of UK festival headliners in 2022 were female, a BBC study revealed.
-This was especially disappointing as many festivals had promised to achieve a '50/50' gender balance across their line-ups by 2022.
+On top of this, 63% of acts booked at the UK music festivals are either male or all-male groups, a 2024 A2D2 report found.

 But to unpack this ubiquitous female underrepresentation within the music industries, it is important to recognise the barriers standing in the way long before artists might reach award ceremonies.